 |ClassicLink connections are supported.||ClassicLink connections are not supported.|

 |Elastic IPv4 addresses are supported.||Elastic IPv6 addresses are not supported.|

-By default, IPv4 and IPv6 addresses of VPCs only support intranet communication.
-Cloud resources under different VSwitches in a VPC can only communicate with each other through the intranet.
-To connect a VPC to another VPC or an on-premises data center, you need to configure a Smart Access Gateway, Express Connect, or a VPN Gateway.
-For more information, see Connect a VPC to an on-premises data center.
+By default, the IPv4 and IPv6 addresses provided for VPCs can only be used to communicate within the private network.
+Cloud resources under different VSwitches in a VPC can only communicate with each other over a private network.
+To connect a VPC to another VPC or a data center, you can configure Smart Access Gateway (SAG), Express Connect, or VPN Gateway.
+For more information, see Connect an on-premises data center to a VPC network.

-You need to purchase an Internet bandwidth for the IPv6 address used for communication with the Internet.
-Then, you can configure an egress-only rule for the IPv6 address.
-This allows cloud resource instances in the VPC to access the Internet by only using the IPv6 address, but does not allow the IPv6 client to establish connections with these cloud resource instances.
+To enable cloud resources in a VPC network to access the Internet by using IPv6 addresses, you must purchase Internet bandwidth plans for IPv6 addresses.
+You can configure an egress-only rule for an IPv6 address.
+This allows cloud resource instances in the VPC network to access the Internet by only using the IPv6 address.
+IPv6 clients are not allowed to establish connections with these cloud resource instances.

-Route tables use the longest prefix match algorithm.
-Therefore, when multiple IP addresses match the destination IP address, the IP address with the longest mask is selected as the next hop.
-You can also add a custom route entry to route the traffic to the specified IP address.
+If one destination address matches more than one route entry in a route table, the system selects an entry by implementing the longest prefix match algorithm.
+When multiple IP addresses match the destination IP address, the IP address with the longest mask is selected as the next hop.
+You can also add a custom route entry to route traffic to a specified IP address.
 For more information, see Add a custom route entry.